The Pull of Unconditional Love

-Gurudev’s Kutiya was one of the first buildings that came up on the desolate hillock of Sidhbari.
+Pujya Gurudev’s Kutiya was one of the first buildings that came up on the desolate hillock of Sidhbari.
 With Dharamshala on the left and the Yol Cantonment on the right, its location is scenic.
 The mighty Dhauladhar mountains are a stunning backdrop.
-Indeed, today, when we enter Gurudev’s Kutiya, we feel at once the calming sense of being in the warm Presence of an extraordinary Guru.
+Indeed, today, when we enter Pujya Gurudev’s Kutiya, we feel at once the calming sense of being in the warm Presence of an extraordinary Guru.
 We can almost hear His powerful voice calling out in our hearts, “Hari Om!”

-In 1976, Pujya Gurudev wrote to Colonel Pathania with an outline of his plans.
+In 1976, Pujya Gurudev wrote to Colonel L.S.
+Pathania with an outline of his plans.
 That letter is shown below.
 He then carefully supervised the construction so that minimum resources were used.

-When we look at His meticulous office desk with the stationery, we can visualize the kind, attentive face of Pujya Gurudev writing one of his letters that devotees still treasure.
+When we look at His meticulous office desk with the stationery, we can visualize the kind, attentive face of Pujya Gurudev writing one of His letters that devotees still treasure.
 Truly, Pujya Gurudev’s office desk was His altar, and writing was His puja.

 At the top of the kutiya, he had a Shiva Linga installed.
 In his own words: “The ellipse represents our cosmos.
 If that ellipse is half-buried what is seen on the surface is a Shiva Linga, which represents the manifested and therefore visible part of the Cosmos.
-This is then supported by the other half of the ellipse hidden from our vision.”
+This is then supported by the other half of the ellipse hidden from our vision.

 The entire Kutiya of Pujya Gurudev is an emblem of spiritual steadfastness, endless benevolence, and all-encompassing knowledge.
-It is a place of most treasured memories, where we feel so close to our dearest Gurudev.
-Swami Swaroopanandaji shares his thoughts below.
+It is a place of most treasured memories, where we feel so close to our dearest Pujya Gurudev.
+Pujya Swami Swaroopanandaji shares his thoughts below.

 Pujya Gurudev’s Kutiya at Sidhbari holds deep meaning for devotees and spiritual seekers.
 In this section, we present important artefacts and images from that revered abode of the renowned Master.